ArnoldoRicardo/ArnoldoRicardo/README.md

 ### Hi, i am Arnoldo Ricardo 👋

-__Python/Typescript developer__

-- 🔭 I have been working products related to data and insights.
+a Python and Typescript developer with experience working on products related to data and insights.

+🔭 Currently, I'm working on developing my skills and contributing to open-source software projects.

+💃 Fun fact: When I'm not coding, I love taking theater classes and exploring new ways to express myself creatively.

+👨‍💻 My areas of expertise include ETL, data processing, GraphQL, Node.js, AWS, and infrastructure automation.
+I have experience in designing and implementing data pipelines using Python, GraphQL APIs using Strawberry and Graphene, and real-time data processing pipelines using FastAPI, Celery, RabbitMQ, and Flower.
+I'm also proficient in using GitLab CI, Docker, SaltStack, Terraform, and AWS services like Lambda and API Gateway for continuous integration and deployment.

-- 👯 I'm looking to collaborate on free software project
+🌱 I'm always looking for opportunities to learn and collaborate on free software projects.
+If you're interested in working with me, feel free to reach out through my LinkedIn or email.
-- ⚡ Fun fact: i'm taking theather classes

 <div>
 <img align="center" src='https://github-readme-stats.vercel.app/api/top-langs/?username=ArnoldoRicardo&hide=html&layout=compact'>